jhillenbrand/JavaArray/README.md

 ### Licenses used
 this Project: MIT

-other Projects used: EPL 2.0
+code used within Project is subject to EPL 2.0